-Providing us with documentation that shows your buying or service experience* verifies that you're a genuine customer.
+Providing us with documentation that shows your buying or service experience* lets us verify that you're eligible to write a review.
 This helps us create a more trustworthy online review community.

-- Users of our platform can report a review if they believe it doesn't meet our guidelines
+- Users of our platform can notify us about a review if they have reason to believe it's fabricated

-- Trustpilot's Compliance Team can request documentation to confirm that everything is in order - for example, if we've been notified that a review is posted on the wrong domain.
+- Trustpilot's Compliance Team can request documentation if we've been notified that a review is posted on the wrong domain, and need to check whether this is the case or not.

 What types of documentation can we accept?